-Social media platforms are a great way to reach your target audience as an independent professional and can even be helpful in connecting with future clients.
-But, in order to be effective, you’ll need to tailor your writing to the social platform you are using.
+One of the gest ways to reach your target audience and connect with future clients is through social media.
+However, in order to be effective on these platforms, you’ll need to tailor your writing to the specific social platform you are using.

-With a global user base of more than 300 million, Twitter is one of the top social media platforms for online networking and marketing communications.
+With a global user base of more than 300 million people, Twitter is one of the top social media platforms for online networking and marketing communications.
 Similar to LinkedIn and Facebook, you’ll find that it is a useful platform for connecting with your clients, colleagues, and future prospects.
-While Twitter’s new 280-character limit is a bit more forgiving than their past limit of 140, you’ll still need to craft your messages wisely.
+While Twitter has a 280-character limit, which means you’ll need to craft your messages wisely.
 Follow these five tips to become a more effective writer on Twitter.

 Take the time to get to know your target audience—their needs, interests, and sense of humor—and craft your writing accordingly.
 Whether you tweet as yourself or as your consultancy, consistency in your Twitter personality can help to forge stronger relationships with your followers.
 Use this personality to speak to them in ways they can connect with and relate to.